1.45" Light-Blue Shattuckite with Dioptase - Tantara Mine, Congo

 This is a 1.45" wide, light blue shattuckite and blue-green dioptase specimen from the Tantara Mine in the Democratic Republic of Congo.

-Shattuckite is an scarce copper mineral that is highly regarded for its vivid blue color.
+Shattuckite is a scarce copper mineral highly regarded for its vivid blue color.
 It is named after the Shattuck Mine in Bisbee, Arizona, where this mineral was first discovered.
-It crystallizes in the orthorhombic – dipyramidal crystal system and usually occurs in a granular massive form and also as fibrous acicular crystals.
+It crystallizes in the orthorhombic–dipyramidal crystal system and usually occurs in a granular massive form or as fibrous acicular crystals.

 SPECIES